Image

 The Iowa Extension Council Association is made up of a 25-member board of directors who represent the 900 county extension council members in the State of Iowa.
 Extension council members are elected officials who oversee the Iowa State University Extension and Outreach efforts in their county.
 These elected officials are responsible for the county's Extension and Outreach budget, directing the county's Extension and Outreach program, and hiring the employees to carry out the work that serves the needs of Iowans.

-2025 Extension Council Day on Campus
+Extension Council Day on Campus a Hit in Year 2

 Featured Resources